Doug Williams (quarterback)

 Douglas Lee Williams (born August 9, 1955) is an American professional football executive and former quarterback and coach who is a senior advisor for the Washington Commanders of the National Football League (NFL).
-Williams was the first black quarterback to both start and win a Super Bowl, doing so with Washington in Super Bowl XXII when they were known as the Redskins.
+Williams was the first Black American quarterback to both start and win a Super Bowl, doing so with Washington in Super Bowl XXII when they were known as the Redskins.
 He was named Super Bowl MVP after throwing four touchdowns in a single quarter.

 Following his playing career, Williams began coaching, most notably serving as the head coach of the Grambling State Tigers.
-Following that, Williams has been a team executive for the Tampa Bay Buccaneers, Virginia Destroyers, and Commanders.
+Following that, Williams has been a team executive for the Tampa Bay Buccaneers, Virginia Destroyers, and Washington Redskins.
+He was inducted into the College Football Hall of Fame in 2001.

+Early life

+Williams was born on August 9, 1955, in Zachary, Louisiana, a town of about 8,000 people located near Baton Rouge.
+He played high school football at Chaneyville High School in Zachary.

 College career

 Williams played quarterback for the Grambling State Tigers from 1974 to 1977.
 In his first two seasons, he played on the same team as future NFL receiver Sammy White.
 Williams guided the Tigers to a 36–7 (.837 winning percentage) record as a four-year starter, and led the Tigers to three Southwestern Athletic Conference Championships.
 Williams was named Black College Player of the Year twice.

 In 1977, Williams led the NCAA in several categories, including total yards from scrimmage (3,249), passing yards (3,286), touchdown passes (38), and yards per play (8.6).
 Williams finished fourth in the Heisman Trophy voting, behind Earl Campbell, Terry Miller, and Ken MacAfee.
 Williams graduated from Grambling with a bachelor's degree in education, and began student teaching while working on his master's degree before the 1978 NFL draft.

 Despite the success that he enjoyed on the field, Tampa Bay Buccaneers offensive coordinator Joe Gibbs was the only NFL coach who visited Williams to work him out and scout him.
 Gibbs spent two days with the 6 ft 4 in, 220 lb quarterback, reviewing play books, film, and going through passing drills.
 Impressed by his poise, work ethic, and studious nature, Gibbs rated Williams as the best quarterback in the draft, writing in his scouting report that Williams had "a big-time arm with perfect passing mechanics" and was "a natural leader...very academic and extremely prepared...football smart," and recommended that the Buccaneers select Williams with their first-round draft choice.